Frequently Asked Questions

 We will generally need at least the following documents to process a claim:

-- An official document confirming the Nominee’s passing.
+- An official document confirming the Named Person’s passing.

-- An official document stating the cause of the Nominee’s passing.
+- An official document stating the cause of the Named Person’s passing.

 - An undertaking signed by the payee that the payout will be used for the sole purpose of meeting funeral-related expenses.